gbif/ipt/dataHostingCentres.md

 ## Marine data

 [OBIS](http://www.iobis.org) provides data hosting and helpdesk support to publishers of marine data around the globe.
-The Flanders Marine Institute (VLIZ) hosts multiple IPT installations at http://ipt.vliz.be/, which support the OBIS community consisting of more than 20 OBIS nodes around the world connecting 500 institutions from 56 countries.
+EurOBIS/Flanders Marine Institute (VLIZ) hosts multiple IPT installations discoverable at http://ipt.vliz.be/ on behalf of various OBIS Nodes.
+Currently, there are more than [20 OBIS Nodes](http://www.iobis.org/about/) around the world connecting 500 institutions from 56 countries.

 ## Vertebrate data